tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

 Usually for these regional qualifier teams, we just have to infer how they'd theoretically perform against international opponents.
 Thankfully for nouns, we have the data.
-ESL graciously granted North America *three* slots to DLS19 and nouns got bodied.
-Then TSM graciously granted nouns *their* slot to the Bali Major and they got bodied again.
+ESL graciously granted North America three slots to DLS19 and nouns got bodied.
+Then TSM graciously granted nouns their slot to the Bali Major and they got bodied again.

 To be fair, these were pre-K<sub>1</sub> versions of nouns.
 After dominating NA TI quals, it's been good times, right?
-Let's just check some sources.
+Let me check some sources real quick.
 Ah yes, it appears they just finished playing in an online event *Pinnacle Cup: Malta Vibes #4* and got 9-12th after getting 2-0'd by a Turkish player whose handle is "Jeezy."

 Hmm.